Filter Content

 St. Joseph’s Wonthaggi Saturday 6:30pm, Sunday 10:30am

-PLEASE PRAY FOR; Recently Deceased: Thomas Evans Anniversaries: Christopher Prentice For the deceased clergy of the Diocese of sale.
+PLEASE PRAY FOR; For the deceased clergy of the Diocese of Sale.
 Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 “May they rest in peace.”
 We pray for the sick, lonely and those suffering from illness and pain.
 May God’s merciful love shine on them.
+Sick: Elizabeth Vincent

 Parish Office will be open on Wed & Fri 8.30am-4.30pm.
 All items for the bulletin or Mass intentions to be received by 5pm on Thursdays.

-Baptism Workshop: Members of the Diocesan Pastoral Life and Mission Team are workshopping a resource for use in the Baptism Preparation of Infants across the dio- cese in 2025.
-This new resource will provide parishes with an easy-to use-preplanned resource which can sup- port both those new to the role and those who have been in the role for a while.
-Anyone involved in Bap- tism preparation are invited to attend one of the sessions.
+Baptism Workshop: Members of the Diocesan Pastoral Life and Mission Team are workshopping a resource for use in the Baptism Preparation of Infants across the diocese in 2025.
+This new resource will provide parishes with an easy-to use-preplanned resource which can support both those new to the role and those who have been in the role for a while.
+Anyone involved in Baptism preparation are invited to attend one of the sessions.
 Those invited include Clergy, Baptism Preparation Teams, Sacrament Coordinators, Pastoral Associates and interested parishioners thinking about this important ministry.
-TIME: Start 7.00pm until 8.30pm You are invited to attend any session which works best for you. *Please note the Bairnsdale gathering will run 2.30pm-4pm* THE DATES AND VENUES ARE: • February 25 at Bairnsdale • March 11 at the Marian Room in Warragul • April 29 at Moe • March 27 at Pakenham • June 24 at St Laurence O’Toole’s Church, Leongatha • August 5 at Cranbourne •August 26 at Sale .
+To be held at St Laurence’s Parish Centre Leongatha on June 24th 7.00pm until 8.30pm

 Parish Bulletin: If you would like to start receiving a copy of the weekly bulletin to your email please click on the link to register (those currently receiving the bulletin do not need to do anything)